dbgbench/dbgbench.github.io/patches/README.md

 ## Notes
 * Sometimes there are **more than 12 patches** per error.
 This is due to the fact that some candidates decided to skip out after trying a few errors.
 * Sometimes there are **less than 12 patches** per error.
 This is due to the fact that we only asked to debug/fix at least 80% of errors.
 This was to reduce bias and not link success to completion.
 At the same time we provided an incentivice to fix the majority of bugs.
+* For some incorrect patches, we wrote **new test cases** that would fail because of the incorrectness.

 ## List of Errors w/Patches
 You can click on the links below.